 You will receive an email confirmation with a password.
 When you log in with the password provided, you will be asked to reset the password.
 Students must register in order to access the on-line resources.
 Registration is not required to access resources and assistance by telephone.

 AIG/Travel Assist Contact Information:

 Toll-free number: 877-244-6871

 Policy Number: GTP 9144090

-The AIG/Travel Guard plan also provides Medical Evacuation and Repatriation Coverage to students at no additional cost.
+The AIG/Travel Assist plan also provides Medical Evacuation and Repatriation Coverage to students at no additional cost.
 If these services are needed they must be coordinated through the Five College Risk Management Office and AIG for coverage to apply.

 Shopping for Insurance

 What to Look For